anuj1317/News_app/README.md

 # news_app

-This App ios developed using Flutter and it fetches the data using an API
+This App is developed using Flutter and it fetches the data using an API